Table of Contents

 Post-processing is a vital part of photography.
 I would recommend Lightroom since it is what I use for all of my editings.

-Here I´ll give you an insight into how I have processed some of my images using Lightroom to give you an idea of how I work.
+Here I´ll show you the result of some of my processed images using Lightroom to give you an idea of how I work and the techniques I use.

 This is a REALLY important point.
 If you over-expose your images you won’t be able to save much of the information in the photograph.
 I always follow a rule to rather under-expose an image, than over-expose.